agsb/6502.toy/README.md

 Test NMOS-6502, CMOS-65C02,

-The memory map will be as in Apple II, $0000-$BFFF 48k RAM, $C000-$CFFF 4k Devices, $D000-$FFFF 12k ROM.
+The original memory map was to be like an Apple II, $0000-$BFFF 48k RAM, $C000-$CFFF 4k Devices, $D000-$FFFF 12k ROM.

+The actual memory map will be $0000-$BFFF 60k RAM, $F000-$F7FF 2k Devices, $F800-$FFFF 2k ROM.

+At boot, the bios will copy bytes from a 64k eeprom I2C into RAM and jump to $1000.

 The board will have one 6551 ACIA and two 6522 VIA inside, with expansion of more 4 devices.

 The devices are mapped using a 3:8 74HC138 decoder, as $0 reserved, $1 ACIA, $2 VIA, $3 VIA, onboard and $4 to $7 at expansion.

-A clock board by crystal of 1.8432 for VIAs and by 74HC74 of 0.9612 for CPU, with a Real Timer Click as NMI with 10ms delay using a VIA T1 timer.
+A clock board by crystal of 1.8432 for CIA and by 74HC74 of 0.9612 for CPU and VIAS, with a Real Timer Click as NMI with 10ms delay using a VIA T1 timer.

 No video or keyboard, using terminal at USART 19200 8N1, RS-232, vt-100.